 About Richard Cornish

 Richard Cornish is a user experience designer in Chicago.
 He helps agile development teams design web applications by using research and testing to inform decision making.

-His teaching experience includes instructor of web development at Northwestern University, graduate teaching assistant in information design at the University of Illinois at Urbana-Champaign, and organizer of a Meetup that taught computer programming to beginners in a friendly workshop format.
+He taught as an instructor of web development at Northwestern University and as a graduate teaching assistant in information design at the University of Illinois at Urbana-Champaign.
+He also organized a Meetup that taught computer programming to beginners in a friendly workshop format.

 He thanks you for visiting with CCBot on Other with your Spider Desktop.
 Please send correspondence to his contact page.